lpender/shell-scripts/README.md

 pr_for_sha <SHA>
 ```

-I take no responsibility for this code--but, I will take credit for it
+I take no responsibility for this code--but I am open to taking some credit for it